Peabody–Burns USD 398

 Peabody–Burns USD 398 is a public unified school district headquartered in Peabody, Kansas, United States.
 The district includes the communities of Peabody, Burns, Wonsevu, and nearby rural areas of Marion, Chase, Harvey and Butler Counties.

 History

-In its early history, it was sometimes referred as district 12 of Marion County.
+In its early history, the Peabody school district was sometimes referred as district 12 of Marion County.

+The number of students in rural communities dropped significantly across the 20th century.
+As farming technology progressed from animal power to small tractors towards large tractors over time, it allowed a farmer to support significantly more farm land.
+In turn, this led to fewer farm families, which led to fewer rural students.
+In combination with a loss of young men during foreign wars and rural flight, all of these caused an incremental population shrinkage of rural communities over time.

-In 1945, the School Reorganization Act in Kansas caused the consolidation of thousands of rural school districts in Kansas.
+In 1945 (after World War II), the School Reorganization Act in Kansas caused the consolidation of thousands of rural school districts in Kansas.

-In 1946-1947, many one-room rural schools consolidated into the Peabody school district.
+In 1946–1947, many one-room rural schools consolidated into the Peabody school district.

 In 1963, the School Unification Act in Kansas caused the further consolidatation of thousands of tiny school districts into hundreds of larger Unified School Districts.

 In 1964, School District 131 was formed by the merger of the former Peabody, Burns, and Summit school districts into one educational system.
 The first school board consisted of C. Irvin Good of Peabody, Rodney E. Vogelman of Burns, Sherwin C. Ammeter of Summit.
 On July 1, 1965, the school district was approved by the state to become Unified School District (USD) 398.